 The Benedum Campus Center is a place of recreation, relaxation, and work.
-It houses the Bobcat Den (apparel store), Post Office, radio station, Commuter Lounge, Sunny Buck's (convenience store), the 24/7 Study Lounge, and the Cat's Claw (restaurant), as well as facilities for swimming, billiards, and television viewing.
-Offices include Campus Life, Housing, Residence Life, Campus Activities, Multicultural Affairs, Judicial Affairs, the Center for Community Engagement and Leadership Development, Greek Affairs, Student Senate and the Aquatics Office.
+It houses the Bobcat Den (apparel store), Post Office, radio station, Commuter Lounge, the 24/7 Study Lounge, and the Cat's Claw (restaurant), as well as facilities for swimming, billiards, and television viewing.
+Offices include Campus Life, Housing, Residence Life, Campus Activities, Student Success Center, Diversity, Equity and Inclusion, Judicial Affairs, the Center for Community Engagement and Leadership Development, Greek Affairs, Student Senate, and the Aquatics Office.

 Most of the campus social and cultural programming is coordinated by the Assistant Director of Campus Life for Student Programming and Bobcat Entertainment (BE).
 Each weekend, entertainment such as concerts, variety shows, comedians, dances, and box office films is presented.
-Other activities include recreational trips, athletic tournaments, game nights, and student talent
+Other activities include recreational trips, athletic tournaments, game nights, and student talent shows.